IcySnex/ReCaptcha.Desktop/Documentation/docs/guide/getting-started.md

     MessageBox.Show($"Occurred At: {e.OccurredAt}", "Verification cancelled");
 ```

-- **Step 4:** Run `Verify` function
+- **Step 4:** Run verification

 Now that we have an UI framework, we don't need to create our own verify callback like in the Console sample - ReCaptcha.Desktop handles everything for us!
-Running `reCaptcha.VerifyAsync` will show a new window on WPF and WinUI3.
+Running [`reCaptcha.VerifyAsync`](/ReCaptcha.Desktop/reference/recaptcha.desktop/client/interfaces/irecaptchaclient.html#verifyasync) will show a new window on WPF and WinUI3.
 On WinForms a new form will be shown.
 Since multi windowing is really limited in UWP a popup will be shown instead.
 ```cs
 CancellationTokenSource cts = new(TimeSpan.FromMinutes(1));
 string token = await reCaptcha.VerifyAsync(cts.Token);